se-sic/coronet/README.md

 - `Matrix`: For sparse matrix representation of large adjacency matrices (package version `1.3.0` or higher is required)
 - `fastmap`: For fast implementation of a map
 - `purrr`: For fast implementation of a mapping function
+- `tm`: For NLP tasks used on commit messages
+- `textstem`: For lemmatization of commit messages
+- `SnowballC`: For text stemming, used by NLP package `tm`

 ### Submodule